xxyzzzq/quex/doc/source/quex-syntax/patterns/re-context-free.rst

      a NULL character (ASCII/Unicode code point 0).
 This is to be used with *extreme caution*!
 The NULL character is also used a buffer delimiter!
-     See section <<sec-formal-command-line-options>> for specifying a different value for the buffer limit code.
+     See section :ref:`sec:formal-command-line-options` for specifying a different value for the buffer limit code.

 .. describe:: \\U11A0FF